tmedwards/sugarcube-2/docs/core/methods.md

 ### `<Array>.randomMany(want)` → *array* {#methods-array-prototype-method-randommany}

-Randomly selects the given number of unique members from the array and returns the selected members as a new array.
+Randomly selects the given number of unique members from the base array and returns the selected members as a new array.
 Does not modify the original.

 #### Since: